sanketpadhyal/LocateAID-v3/README.md

 **Status:** 🚀 Almost Complete

->> EVERYTHING WORKING, RIGHT NOW WE ARE WORKING ON BLOOD DONATION AND AUTH SYSTEM.
+>> EVERYTHING WORKING, RIGHT NOW WE ARE WORKING ON BLOOD DONATION AND VERIFICATION SYSTEM.

 LocateAid v3 is a **modern, responsive web platform for emergencies**, built upon the old LocateAid.
 It is **optimized for both mobile and desktop** and designed to provide quick access to critical information during emergencies.